-The EPA's authority to regulate GHG through the CAA came from the United States Supreme Court's determination in Massachusetts v.
+The EPA's authority to regulate GHG emissions through the CAA came from the United States Supreme Court's determination in Massachusetts v.
 EPA (2007) that GHG emissions would meet the definition of "air pollutants" if EPA formed a judgment, based on scientific evidence, proving GHG emissions endanger public health or welfare.
 This court ruling led to an extensive review of scientific evidence.
-On 15 December 2009 (74 FR 66496), EPA found that elevated atmospheric concentrations of GHG endanger both public health and welfare ("the endangerment finding").
-GHG is a single pollutant consisting of an aggregate of the following six well-mixed gases:
+On 15 December 2009 (74 FR 66496), EPA found that elevated atmospheric concentrations of GHGs endanger both public health and welfare ("the endangerment finding").
+GHGs can be thought of as a single pollutant consisting of an aggregate of the following six well-mixed gases:

 - Carbon dioxide (CO2),

 - Methane (CH4),

-- Nitrous oxide (N2O),
+- Nitrous oxide $(N_2O)$ ,

 - Sulfur hexafluoride (SF6),

 - Hydrofluorocarbons (HFC), and

 - Perfluorocarbons (PFC).

 The EPA's endangerment finding did not impose any requirements to control GHG emissions, but the findings were a prerequisite to promulgating GHG standards.
-Essentially, the endangerment finding put GHGs on the regulatory radar; over 100 GHG related regulations have been proposed or finalized by the EPA since 2009, including the MRR and the Tailoring Rule.
-However, the MRR is solely a reporting mechanism for tracking actual GHG emissions while the Tailoring Rule is regulatory in nature and uses the facility's potential-to-emit (PTE) GHG emissions to determine PSD and Title V permitting program applicability.
-Therefore, it is imperative that the MRR and Tailoring Rule are treated distinctly and separately.
+Essentially, the endangerment finding put GHGs on the regulatory radar; over 100 GHG related regulations have been proposed or finalized by the EPA since 2009, including the MGHGRR and the Tailoring Rule.
+However, the MGHGRR is solely a reporting mechanism for tracking actual GHG emissions while the Tailoring Rule is regulatory in nature and uses the facility's potential-to-emit (PTE) GHG emissions to determine PSD and Title V permitting program applicability.
+Therefore, it is imperative that the MGHGRR and Tailoring Rule are treated distinctly and separately.